 When you announce that you are pregnant (especially for the first time), you will get various reactions.
-Even from strangers, and some of their reactions might take you aback.
+Even from strangers, some of their reactions might take you aback.
 You might not even know how to respond.
-I remember being completely shocked at some of the things people said to me when I was pregnant.
+I remember being utterly shocked at some of the things people said to me when I was pregnant.
 Somehow, when you grow a baby inside you, your body, reproductive health, and family planning become socially acceptable for anyone to react to.
 Let’s talk about some of the more shocking reactions and how they might make you feel!
 Perhaps you will be able to relate to some of these.

 “Aren’t you a little old/young for that?”

-Everyone seems to have an opinion regarding your child’s conception, and it seems like one thing that people rush to judge is your age when you announce your pregnancy.
+Everyone seems to have an opinion regarding your child’s conception, and one thing that people rush to judge is your age when you announce your pregnancy.
 However, healthy pregnancies can happen for women of any reproductive age!
 Besides, as someone who had her first child in her 30’s, age is just a number!
 It is important to remember that when you choose to start or expand your family, it is nobody’s business but your own.

 “Did you try for a boy or a girl?”

 The funny thing that many people do not understand is that gender is not necessarily something that you can “try for.”
 There are many old wives’ tales and conception strategies that claim that you can select the gender of your child.
 Things such as timing intercourse before or after ovulation or using a certain position, but those are just that – old wives’ tales.
 In modern medicine, we have IVF gender selection, which makes sense for some families and their circumstances!
-Most couples try for a baby and are happy for whichever gender that they conceive.
+Most couples try for a baby and are happy for whichever gender they conceive.
 That’s not to say that gender disappointment isn’t a real thing, but most couples simply want to have a healthy pregnancy and a healthy baby.